North Carolina Lawyers for Pain and Suffering After Truck Accidents

 There are two basic types of pain and suffering.
 Physical pain is body pain, broken bones, muscle strain, neck and back pain.
 Emotional or mental pain can include reduced quality of life, PTSD, depression, anxiety, or other psychological disturbances.

 The difficult part of determining the severity of pain and suffering is analyzing the degree of impact on a person’s life.
-While it is easy to weigh a serious brain injury or a broken bone, it is harder to calculate mental trauma.
+Quantifying physical injuries such as a severe brain injury or a broken bone may seem straightforward, but assessing the extent of mental trauma can prove to be more challenging.

 • Effect on your daily life.
-How much does the injury continue to impact you in your daily routine?
+How much does the emotional and physical injury continue to impact you in your daily routine?
 Are there any long-term effects or disabilities?
 Do you need assistance to manage your regular activities?

 • Continuing treatment.
 Will you need ongoing therapy or long-term care?
 Are you likely to need care in the future for recurring illness or disability?
-This includes not only physical therapy, but also mental health care, and future supportive care.
+This includes not only physical therapy, but also emotional distress and future supportive care.

 • Severity of injuries.
 How badly injured were you in the accident?
 How long did it take to recover?
 Did you require multiple surgeries or an extended hospital stay?
 Did you need in-home care for yourself or for your children while you were recovering from the accident?